hao-tian-xu/stanfordCS231n_sp17/README.md

 ## Deep Learning for Computer Vision

-This repository shares the learning process of the course CS221 in fall 2019 with online materials from Stanford University.
+This repository shares the learning process of the course CS231n with online materials from Stanford University.
 The results are divided into the following two parts:

 1. Lecture and reading notes, some with summaries titled *Thinking*